asyncapi/spec/spec/asyncapi.md

 Channel addresses MAY contain expressions that can be used to define dynamic values.

 Expressions MUST be composed by a name enclosed in curly braces (`{` and `}`).
 E.g., `{userId}`.

-When the channel address contains [delimiters](#channelObjectAddressDelimiter), the expressions MUST be surrounded by either the delimiters, the beginning of the string, or the end of the string.
-E.g., assuming a `.` (dot) delimiter, `users.{userId}` is correct but `users.id{userId}` is not.